 A few months ago I had a terrible customer service experience with Bank of Ireland.
-After that experience I decided it was time to change banks, obviously.
-In the process of changing banks, I did some research and here is my list in order of Irish Bank Ranking.
+After that experience, I decided it was time to change banks.
+In the process of switching banks, I did some research and here is my list in order of Irish Bank Ranking.

 5. Bank of Ireland

 The only positive I can come up with is they have a lot of locations.
 Beyond that, it’s all downhill.
 The locations are mostly ATMs and don’t have anyone useful working at them.
 The customer service is a joke.
 They make it impossible to simply change an address and once lost a check of mine that I lodged in the machine.

 It took me a few clicks on the site before finding the rates.
 They charge a quarterly because they can fee of £5.00 per quarter.
 This fee is charged no matter how large of a balance you have even if you keep the account over €3000.
 If your account balance drops below that about at any point in the quarter, you will also pay point sale fees, lodgment fees, and other fees for different transaction types.
 The rate table is buried on page 9 of the linked fee scheduled.

 They will allow their clients to update their address over the phone.
 And they charge a monthly fee of €4 unless you keep €3k in your account each month or are aged 60 or over.
 Even though the “because we can” fee is higher than BOI, it can be avoided.
 They don’t charge for as many POS (Point of Sale not Piece of Shit) fees as others.
 Ulster has an odd system for doing mobile transactions where they have a separate card reader that you need use for verification.
 This can be a total pain in the ass if you are traveling and don’t have your card reader with you.